Thorbergur Thorvaldson

 Thorbergur Thorvaldson (August 24, 1883 – October 4, 1965) was an Icelandic-Canadian chemist.
 He was the head of the Department of Chemistry at the University of Saskatchewan.

 Thorvaldson and his team at the National Research Council developed a sulphate-resistant cement in 1919 which prevented decay and deterioration in existing structures.
 He served as president of the Canadian Institute of Chemistry in 1941.
-In 1946 he was named first dean of graduate studies at the University of Saskatchewan.
+In 1946, he was named first dean of graduate studies at the University of Saskatchewan.

 Biography

 Thorvaldson's family settled in Gimli, Manitoba.
-Thorvaldson graduated from the University of Manitoba with honours.
+Thorvaldson graduated from the University of Manitoba with honours.He also got the Thorvaldson building named after him.